TOPFLYtech/TOPFLYtechCodec/README.md

 &#8195;&#8195;We also have an online device message decoder to verify the data sent by the device.
 Please visit: https://www.topflytech.com/Decoder.html

 &#8195;&#8195;To purchase equipment from TOPFLYtech, please visit: http://www.topflytech.com

+&#8195;&#8195;If you do not know the corresponding relationship between the protocol and the Lib library, please refer to https://github.com/TOPFLYtech/TOPFLYtechCodec/blob/master/TOPFLYtechCodec.bmp .You can download the picture and zoom in to see the code structure.